antoineguillou/embedder/README.md

-# embedder
+# Embedder

+Embedder is a lightweight javascript tool making it simple to embed responsive videos in a webpage.
+Right now, Embedder works with youtube, vimeo, twitch and dailymotion but more streaming services will be added soon.

 ### Installation

-First include embedder's styles and javascript files in your page:
+First include Embedder's styles and javascript files in your page:

 ```html
 <link rel="stylesheet" href="path/to/embedder.min.css">